 Create an environment that will promote focused learning.
 This can be a certain ambiance or a certain time of day, create an environment that works for you and will also bring out the best in you.

 This can be your peers via a study session, your tutor/lecturer (if you have access to them) for advice, or your family and friends who will be your cheerleaders as you progress through your course, it’s probably not going to be easy, so you will need to find a way to keep your spirits up.

 Whether it is for a career advancement, to accomplish a dream of yours, or to set an example for your children, online learning is an option that can make these attainments more accessible to busy mums.
 Your course (particularly the longer ones) will probably come with some disadvantages such as loneliness, or mum guilt, but the potential rewards will most likely outweigh the temporary sacrifice.
 Just keep your eyes on the prize, remember what it is you are aiming for and why you are aiming for it, and this should fuel your focus no matter what happens.

 Thank you so much again for reading my posts, I really appreciate the support.
-Please remember to come on by to my Instagram page and say “Hi.”
+Please remember to come on by to my Instagram and Pinterest page and say “Hi.”